PaackEng/paack-ui/README.md

 ## Where to begin?

-See [the `UI.NavigationContainer` module documentation](http://package.elm-lang.org/packages/PaackEng/paack-ui/latest/UI-NavigationContainer) for the top-level component.
+See [the `UI.Document` module documentation](http://package.elm-lang.org/packages/PaackEng/paack-ui/latest/UI-Document) for the top-level component.

 There is a showcase demo available.
 Run `npm showcase` and navigate to the pointed link.
 In this demo, you can see all different components in actions with some code samples.